 An opinion or commentary piece is written about a news issue by someone outside our newsroom.
 The author could be anyone from an elected official to your next door neighbor.
 You can find them online at inquirer.com/opinion and on weekdays, in print on the editorial pages at the back of the A section.
 On Sundays, opinions run in the Currents section, which will sometimes explore a special theme or issue.

 Opinion or commentary pieces are sometimes called op-eds, meaning opposite of editorial, a reference to their traditional placement on the page in the print newspaper.
 The Inquirer is looking for pieces that are well-written with a fact-based viewpoint.
 That primarily takes the shape of commentary on news events, but we also strive to publish reflections on cultural trends, and the occasional personal or explanatory essay.
+We also run daily editorial cartoons, which represent the opinion of the individual artist.

 Op-eds are reviewed and edited by: